moondance-labs/tanssi-docs/learn/appchains/overview.md

 ## Appchain Transaction Flow {: #appchain-transaction}

 A transaction submitted to a Tanssi appchain follows a complex yet seamless path from submission to block inclusion and finalization.
-The appchain infrastructure, Tanssi, and the Polkadot relay chain all work together at different levels to ensure that the process happens as quickly as possible, which normally takes under 20 seconds.
+The appchain infrastructure, Tanssi, and the [security provider](/){target=\_blank} all work together at different levels to ensure that the process happens as quickly as possible, which normally takes around 30 seconds.
 Remember that a transaction in a Tanssi appchain reaches deterministic finality.
 Consequently, once the transaction is final, it becomes irreversible and unchangeable, and the state transition that resulted when executing that transaction is final.

 For example, a user initiates a transaction when interacting via an application deployed to a Tanssi appchain.
 The RPC provider will share the transaction, which sits in the chain's transaction pool, with all network participants.
-A block producer assigned by Tanssi to that appchain will eventually pick up the transaction and include it in the next appchain block.
+A sequencer assigned by Tanssi to that appchain will eventually pick up the transaction and include it in the next appchain block.

-Then, the block producer will share with a Polkadot validator:
+Then, the sequencer will share with the security provider's validators:

 - The block itself with the state transitions
 - The storage components in the Tanssi appchain database that the block is modifying